Quick Facts About

 What is Hot Process?

-Hot process soap often has a more rustic and textured appearance compared to cold process soap, which many soap-makers find particularly appealing for its charming, handcrafted look.
-This method allows the chemical reaction known as saponification to complete immediately during the cooking phase.
-By cooking the soap for an extended period, the ingredients fully saponify, resulting in a soap that is typically ready for use anywhere from immediately up to 24 hours after the process is finished.
+Hot process soap often has a more rustic and textured appearance compared to cold process soap, which many soap-makers find particularly appealing for its charming, handcrafted aesthetic.
+This method allows the chemical reaction known as saponification to complete immediately during the cooking phase, ensuring a thorough blend of oils and lye.
+By cooking the soap for an extended period, the ingredients fully saponify, resulting in a soap that is typically ready for use anywhere from immediately up to 24 hours after the process is finished, making it a wonderfully efficient option for natural soap crafting.

 Superfats and pH